Linuxadmn4718/Waybar-currency/README.md

 Edit gbp2php.py add your wise.com API key, and the currencies you want to convert.

 Restart waybar wait a couple of minutes..
+Remember exchange rates don't change over the weekend when the markets are closed.

 I just did this as a python exercise, take from it what you will.